brooklynrail/brooklynrail-platform/content/events/2021/12/publishing-in-transit-belladonna.md

   Swensen for a conversation on literary publishing.
 We open and conclude with readings from our guests.
 people:
+  - person: marcella-durand
+  - person: tonya-m-foster
+  - person: zoe-tuck
   - person: cole-swensen
-  - person: zoe-tuck
-  - person: rachel-levitsky
-  - person: rachel-eulena-williams
-  - person: nancy-princenthal
-poets:
-  - person: chekwube-danladi

 date: 2021-12-16T12:00:00-0500
 end_date: 2021-12-16T13:30:00-0500
 series: 452